raghavchugh21/Gutenberg-Novel-Analysis/README.md

-# Gutenberg-Novel-Analysis
+# Gutenberg Novel Analysis

-In this project, we performed text analysis on two of our chosen books from Gutenberg
+*In this project, we performed text analysis on two of our chosen books from Gutenberg*

 ![Books Used](https://user-images.githubusercontent.com/65908705/107999517-8dc02e00-700d-11eb-961b-8e64e012d5db.png)